 These cyber threats can infect not just your hard drive.
-The cyber threats are becoming more powerful and can take your entire network and result in business disruptions.
+Cyber threats are becoming more powerful and can take your entire network and result in business disruptions.
 These threats need to be taken seriously as all of us can be a victim.

 If you want more information on how you can protect yourself and your business from Cyber Threats, get in touch with New Zealand Computing Solutions | IT Services and Software.

 What’s your experience regarding cyber threats?

 Let me know and let’s see how we can prevent them.